John Segrue: Early career

 After a stint as sub-editor on The Universe, - Segrue’s father had, at one point, run the Catholic Weekly, which was later incorporated into The Universe – Segrue joined the Manchester Courier in 1907, working as a reporter under Nicol Dunn.

 In 1910, prior to the outbreak of World War I, Segrue relocated to the Daily News, proving himself as an extremely competent journalist and working his way up the ranks to become one of the paper’s principal war correspondents.
 He became proficient in French and German and, later, in response to his broadening journalistic horizons, Italian and Russian.
 He would later use his German knowledge to provide the English translation of Kurt Schuschnigg’s book, Farewell Austria.

 He represented the paper from bases in Vienna, Berlin and Paris, finding himself in Switzerland at the time of the Armistice.
 Travelling into Bavaria before continuing onward to Berlin, he was the first British correspondent to enter Germany after the cessation of hostilities in late 1918.
 He had sharply denounced the Allies' Blockade of Germany, labelling it a tragedy, which had resulted in the starvation of children.
 He also managed to secure an interview with Karl Kautsky, who had been commissioned to find documents that proved the war guilt of Imperial Germany.

 From 1918 into the 1920s, Segrue continued to report on current events in an ever-changing and politically unstable Europe, spending several years as the Daily News’ Berlin correspondent.
+During the Kapp Putsch in March 1920, he was among the first journalists to meet military dictator Wolfgang Kapp and fearlessly pepper him with questions so much that a German colleague was reminded of a "true cross-examination" like in a court of law.

 He also expanded his coverage into Russia, which was, by that time, undergoing a radical transformation into a socialist state.
 A 1920 request for comment from Segrue to Vladimir Lenin, on the matter of certain socialists, who had visited Soviet Russia, publishing anti-Soviet articles, elicited a prompt response from the Russian head of government himself, which, along with Segrue’s original telegraphic inquiry, was published in Pravda, the official publication of the Communist Party.
 Segrue, who was noted as one of the first reporters to enter Communist Russia, would become well acquainted with the country, undertaking a tour in autumn 1921, during which time he interviewed Russian writer and political activist Maxim Gorky.
 His coverage of Premier Lenin’s funeral, on 27 January 1924, was the only first-hand account to be published in London on the day following the event.
 His article received critical acclaim and was regarded as one of the best examples of reporting in British newspapers that year.